By Rashmi Sehgal

 His demise in the end of May this year has left many of us orphaned, but it also compels us to record for posterity his unique nature, and come to terms with his mystique.

-Little is known about his early life, save that he was born to a humble farmer’s family in Dugri, a village in Melerkotla district in the Punjab.
+Little is known about his early life, save that he was born to a humble farmer’s family in Dugri, a village in Melerkotla district in Punjab.
 He moved to Delhi almost a decade ago.
 Devotees talk of miracles he performed while still in school, such as, for instance, filling an empty inkstand with ink by touching it.
 Despite being an excellent student both in school and in college, he chose to follow the spiritual path.

 I often ask myself what is the legacy Guruji left behind, and how did he transform our lives in such a comprehensive and meaningful manner?

-Guruji’s sangat met four times a week on Thursday, Friday, Saturday and Sunday evenings.
-It culminated in everyone partaking in the bhandara, which Guruji always referred to as prasad.
+Guruji’s Sangat met four times a week on Thursday, Friday, Saturday and Sunday evenings.
+It culminated in everyone partaking in the Bhandara, which Guruji always referred to as prasad.
 This comprised of rotis, dal, sabzi, and something sweet.
 For the most time, Guruji spent the entire evening sitting in silence with the Gurbani playing in the background.
 His devotees – professionals, senior bureaucrats, politicians, the rich and middle class – sat around him, also in silence.
 Occasionally, he would break the silence by allowing a devotee to come up and sit next to him, and Guruji would then quietly exchange a few words with him.
 He knew exactly what to say to whom, usually in chaste Punjabi.
-A puckish sense of humour marked these exchanges.
+A puckish sense of humor marked these exchanges.

 He personified the spirit of Punjabiyat.
 It was reflected in his conversation, the shabads that were played through the evening, and the Patiala shoes which he carried off with such aplomb.
 Some of his favourite expressions were, “aish karo” (enjoy yourself) “tera kalyan kar dita”(I have blessed you) and “practical hone chaida he” (one should be practical).
 Once he had said, “tera kalyan kar dita” it meant that whatever the devotee had sought would be fulfilled.